-- d.
-Transfer Trip.
-For a Generating Facility that cannot detect Distribution System faults (both line-to-line and line-to-ground) or the formation of an Unintended Island and cease to energize CUD's Distribution System within two seconds, CUD may require a Transfer Trip system or an equivalent Protective Function. - Reclose Blocking.
+- (both line-to-line and line-to-ground) or the formation of an Unintended Island and cease to energize CUD's Distribution System within two seconds, CUD may require a Transfer Trip system or an equivalent Protective Function. - e.
+Reclose Blocking.
 Where the aggregate Generating Facility, capacity exceeds 15% of the peak load on any automatic reclosing device, CUD may require additional Protective Functions, including, but not limited to reclose-blocking on some of the automatic reclosing devices. - f.
 The Generating Facility may require additional approvals from other agencies before the Facility is allowed to begin construction.